bazelbuild/BUILD_file_generator/README.md

 There is one caveat to this fast incremental performance, though.
 It is dependent on the granularity of your targets.
 At one extreme, the least granular end, you can define a single glob for your entire project.
 This would be the quickest way to get your project using Bazel.
 However, it comes at the cost of eradicating any of Bazel's incremental build performance.
 On the other end, you can try to manually define the most granular targets possible, a single rule per file, collapsing any cyclic dependencies into the same target.
 This would ensure you make use of Bazel's blazingly fast incremental builds.
 However, it is extremely tedious, and somewhat annoying to maintain.

 BFG automates this difficult tango.

 ## Usage

 BFG is composed of two general components

 1. Language specific parsers (LSP)
 2. The BFG binary

-The LSPs read your source code and generate a class dependency graph in the form of a protobuff.
-To generate your BUILD files, you pass the generated protobuff into the BFG binary.
+The LSPs read your source code and generate a class dependency graph in the form of a protobuf.
+To generate your BUILD files, you pass the generated protobuf into the BFG binary.

 ### Step 0: Installation Instructions